Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Related work

-In recent years, international robotics competitions related to tidy-up tasks have increased, e.g. the Tidy Up Here task in the WRS 2018~\cite{WRS2018}, to relieve aging populations and accelerate the development of robotics.
-Fig.~\ref{fig:overview_tidyuphere} shows an overview of the Tidy Up Here task.
-Details of task definition are described in Appendix A.

-Some recent studies required time and physical efforts as the user ultimately tidies up~\cite{ref:fink2014robot,ogasawara2017stationery}.
-Fink et al. evaluated whether the robot's behavior would affect the tidying behavior of children, from 2 to 10 years old, using a box-type robot called Ranger to urge them to tidy up toys on the floor~\cite{ref:fink2014robot}.
-Ogasawara \& Gouko proposed a stationery holder robot to investigate its influence on human intentions for tidying up, and to improve deskwork efficiency by reducing clutter~\cite{ogasawara2017stationery}.
-Tidy-up tasks in home environments involve diverse shapes, weights, and places of objects to be tidied up.
-To deal with such complexity, the above studies on Human-Robot Interaction~(HRI), which encourage the user to tidy up objects, have been conducted.
-In our study, we overcome these above issues that users have to tidy up by proposing a planning method and a system that enables the robot to tidy up multiple objects automatically.
+Some studies require time and physical efforts because the user ultimately tidies up~\cite{ref:fink2014robot,ogasawara2017stationery}.
+Fink et al. evaluated whether the behavior of a robot affects the tidying behavior of children using a box-type robot to motivate them to tidy up toys on the floor~\cite{ref:fink2014robot}.
+Ogasawara \& Gouko proposed a stationery holder robot to investigate its influence on the human intentions for tidying up and improve deskwork efficiency by reducing clutter~\cite{ogasawara2017stationery}.
+Tidy-up tasks in home environments involve diverse shapes, weights, and places of the objects to be tidied up.
+To deal with such complexity, the above studies on HRI, which motivate a user to tidy up objects, have been conducted.
+In our study, we overcome the above problem of relying on a user to tidy up by proposing a planning method and a system that enables a robot to tidy up objects automatically.